hexroll/docs.hexroll.app/docs/scroll/scroll-tutorial.md

 - Using data injection to link entities together
 - Using scope references to access ancestors entity values

 To me, one of the neat things about HEXROLL is its ability to link entities together.
-This is done in a way that is just enough to prompt you with cool plot hook to further develop.
+This is done in a way that is just enough to prompt you with cool plot hooks to further develop.

 Let's take a look at how this linking thing actually works.